ZigEmbeddedGroup/microzig/tools/regz/README.md

 The main idea is to target what LLVM can target, however Zig's C backend in underway so it's likely more exotic architectures could be reached in the future.
 If you know of any others we should look into, please make an issue!

-## Roadmap

-- SVD: mostly implemented and usable for mosts MCUs, but a few finishing touches in order to suss out any bugs:
-    - [x] nested clusters
-    - [ ] order generated exactly as defined in schema
-    - [ ] finalize derivation of different components
-    - [ ] comprehensive suite of tests
-    - [ ] RISC-V interrupt table generation
-- [x] ATDF: AVR's register schema format
-- [ ] insert name of Texus Insturment's register schema format for MSP430